 What happens when FEVA™ detects a failing exhaust valve?

 During the first stage of FEVA™ deployment, any time FEVA™ indicates a possibly failing valve one of our trained analysts will be alerted and will visually review the engine monitor data for the flight flagged by FEVA.
 If our human analyst concurs that the failing exhaust valve signature is present, a ticket will be opened and you will be notified by email.
 We encourage you to have the suspect failing valve borescoped by a technician skilled in borescopy to confirm that the valve is indeed failing.
 We will also ask that you notify us of the borescope findings, and if possible send us the borescope images so that we can continue to fine-tune FEVA™.
 In later stages of FEVA™ deployment, SavvyAnalysis Pro and SavvyMx subscribers will receive immediate automatic notification whenever they upload a flight that is flagged by FEVA™.
 Our SavvyAnalysis team will also be notified, and will follow up as described previously.

 How thoroughly has FEVA™ been tested?

-We have been developing FEVA™ for about six months, fine-tuning the detection criteria using our database of about 600,000 flights.
-Based on this backtesting, we now believe FEVA™ is reliable enough for us to invite our SavvyAnalysis Pro and SavvyMx clients to participate in the first phase of deployment.
-We expect the next phase of FEVA deployment to occur in the Fall of 2014.
+We have been developing FEVA™ for over three years, fine-tuning the detection criteria using our database of over two million flights.
 However, we never expect FEVA™ to be “finished”—we will continue to refine it based on the data we obtain from our clients.
 That is why it is so important for clients to have any FEVA™-positive cylinder borescoped, and share the results of the borescope inspection with Savvy.